 I recall seeing The Man Who Loved Cat Dancing as a kid on TV and loving both the cast and the western side of Burt’s on screen persona.

-The good ole’ boy character was on fine display with Burt’s 1973 film White Lightning, teaming him with Deliverance pal Ned Beatty and country music singer Jerry Reed.
+The good ole’ boy character was on fine display with Burt’s 1973 film White Lightning, teaming him with Deliverance pal Ned Beatty and good old boy Bo Hopkins.
 It’s the tale of an ex-con and the moonshine industry.
 Reynolds fit’s this role perfectly and has his own agenda culminating in a perfect ending.
 Burt would star in and direct a sequel to this titled Gator in 1976 that also featured his country music buddy Jerry Reed.

 No way one can ignore the Robert Aldrich film The Longest Yard when putting a list together of both Burt titles and sports films worth catching.
 It’s the classic cons vs. the guards game in Eddie Albert’s prison.
 Burt leads the cons against Ed Lauter and the guards in a comic delight.
 Remade years later with Adam Sandler it was nice to see that film let Burt in on the action and carry the ball in the big play.
 Burt would again team up with director Aldrich for the cop flick Hustle casting Burt opposite French beauty Catherine Deneuve.